MotusWTS/motus/inst/doc/upstream_api.md

  - errors are indicated by including a field called `error` in the reply; other fields might be present, giving additional information.
 If no field `error` is present, the request succeeded.
+ - requests return a (fixed) maximum number of rows.
+If a reply has fewer than the maximum number of rows, there are no further data for the given query; i.e. the next `paging` call to the same API would return 0 rows.
+The maximum number of rows can be obtained by calling `api_info`

 Examples are given for each call using the command-line client [curl](https://curl.haxx.se/download.html) with quoting